 The overall goal of the surgical procedure is to repair all torn ligaments in the knee during one procedure because the four major ligaments are interdependent to provide overall joint stability.
 Dr. Provencher will utilize a variety of techniques to reattach and reconstruct the ligaments so the knee joint can return to its normal anatomy.
 Dr. Provencher will discuss the surgical procedure for this knee injury in great detail at a patient’s first consultation.

-For more resources on a multi-ligament knee injury, or to determine if you have experienced multiple torn ligaments in the knee, please contact Dr. Matthew Provencher, orthopedic knee specialist serving patients in the Vail, Aspen and Denver, Colorado area.
+For more resources on a multi-ligament knee injury, or to determine if you have experienced multiple torn ligaments in the knee, please contact Dr. Matthew Provencher, orthopedic knee specialist serving patients in the Vail, Aspen, Colorado Springs and Denver, Colorado area.